erigones/esdc-docs/user-guide/install/first-steps.rst

 Post-installation Tasks
 ***********************

-After you have successfully installed your first head node, you should log in into the central web management portal and configure at least some settings to customize your *Danube Cloud* installation to your needs:
+After you have successfully installed your first compute node, you should log in into the central web management portal and configure at least some settings to customize your *Danube Cloud* installation to your needs:

 - Update the ``admin's`` :ref:`user profile<user_profile>`: add your SSH public key and update other information.
     - To access profile settings for your current user click the *Profile* button at the top of the page.